-Join David Ross for an in-depth discussion in this video Take pictures from the command line with raspistill, part of Home Monitoring and Control with Raspberry Pi.
+Join David Ross for an in-depth discussion in this video Take pictures from the command line with raspistill, part of Raspberry Pi: Home Monitoring and Control.

 - Now that we've enabled our camera and connected it, the next thing to do is check it out.
 First thing that you're going to see is sometimes you're going to get this slash here, and if we do a PWD for print working directory, one of the things it's telling us is we're in the route directory.
 Now being pi, we do not have access to storing files in the super user directory, so we're going to have to do CD to change directory.
 And CD by itself will put you back in your home directory.
 If we do a PWD, we can see we're in our home pi directory, which is where we can actually store files.
 Now what we're going to do is we're going to use the raspy still utility.